Onboarding as a WhatsApp ASP

 2. Create Facebook Login for Business Configuration on the App Dashboard.

 3. Set up Facebook Login, which allows you to place a button on your website or portal to initiate connection to Facebook.
-Make sure the following are include:
+Make sure the following are included:

 • The response callback function